-All in, the most measurable and important result of professional development is student improvement.
+All in all, the most measurable and important result of effective professional development is student improvement.
 When teachers learn, students learn, too.
 Experienced, knowledgeable, and supported teachers are eager to participate in professional development programs that are invigorating and challenging.

 When they return to the classroom with new “tricks” in the teaching bag, there is no stopping them.
 And, the best part….the students get the best teacher!

 Dr. Kirstina Ordetx is a Level 4 Master Instructor with The Institute for Multi-Sensory Education (IMSE).
 She holds a doctorate in Counseling Psychology with a concentration in pediatric neurology.
 Dr. Ordetx is an educational specialist with over 25 years of clinical experience, research, and consultation.
 She is a certified Structured Literacy Dyslexia Interventionist through the Center for Effective Reading Instruction, a Certified Nutrition and Wellness Consultant, Executive Functions Coach, and a registered Licensed Mental Health Intern.
 Dr. Ordetx has published two books that compile her research and practice in Theory of Mind.
 She has served on accreditation committees for the Florida Council of Independent Schools, is a university adjunct professor in developmental and child psychology, and presents at various national and international conferences.
 Dr. Ordetx is head of school for a private academy in Lakewood Ranch, Florida specializing in the multi-sensory education of students who have language and learning-based differences.
 She is the Executive Director of the Pinnacle Pediatric Therapy Group, a multi-disciplinary, pediatric therapy clinic.